fuzolan/blucoubackup/README.md

 * meta data search
 * storage groups
 * automatic multiple backup of important data to different storage groups
+* Port -> Spring
 * more tests

 # Getting started
 comming soon

+# How to work on this
+I used IntelliJ.
+You should run the Tests.
+There are no Unit-Tests but it's a functional test about backup/cleanup/restore.
+So start your debugger and you will see what's going on.
+Take also a look in the testdatabase.db (sqlite) and maybe the testdata which is written.
+Ah and of course you should know something about Java too.

+# Used Libs
+* BouncyCastle
+* log4j
+* ormlite
+* commons-cli
+* commons-io
+* commons-logging
+* commons-configuration
+* sqlite-jdbc
+* mysql-connector
+* junit

 # Licence
 Not decided yet.
 For personal use it will be absolutely free.
 If there is a corporate interest involved then just contact me.